jrs-innovation-center/codecampkit/README.md

 ## Structure

-- README.md
+- index.md
 - 1-lesson
-  - README.md
+  - index.md
   - demo.md
   - 1.md
   - 2.md
 - 2-lesson
-  - README.md
+  - index.md
   - demo.md
   - 1.md
   - 2.md

-Every folder is a lesson and in each lesson there are a README, demo, and one or more exercises.
+Every folder is a lesson and in each lesson there are a index, demo, and one or more exercises.

 ## Links